aldehir/utstatsdb/README.txt

      INSTALL.txt - Main installation guide.
 CONFIG_GUIDE.txt - A quick guide to the configuration parameters.
      LOGGING.txt - Configuration of game logging and retrieval by the web server.
- SETUP_GUIDE.txt - A step-by-step setup guide for Windows.

 Informational: